Bhutan curiosities and traditions

 These retreats and meditation centers provide places of respite from the worries and stress of everyday life.
 Devout Buddhists often venture into the mountains for months to meditate.
 Retreats offer practitioners the opportunity to tap into their inner self and meditate on the purpose of life.
 The practice is also aimed at tourists, there are several itineraries that are organized which include serious meditation programs that last for days while others offer solitary retreats for a few hours in the high hills and temples where the serenity and beauty of nature can be appreciated in the undisturbed silence.

-Flora end fauna
+Flora end fauna in Bhutan

 Nestled deep in the Himalayas, Bhutan is rich in biological diversity with an unparalleled wealth of flora and fauna due to the different altitudinal and climatic conditions present in the country.
 This fragile ecosystem has remained intact thanks to the conservation efforts of the people and the Bhutanese government.
 Today 60% of the total area of the kingdom has been designated as a protected nature reserve.
 Bhutan is the perfect destination for enthusiastic horticulturists as it contains over 60% of the common plant species found in the eastern Himalayas.
 It also boasts about 46 species of rhododendrons and over 300 types of medicinal plants.
 Junipers, magnolias, orchids, blue poppies (the national flower), edelweiss, gentian, various medicinal herbs, Daphne, Giant Rhubarb, Pine and Oak are among the commonly found plants.